-A performance fee may be charged by the Management Company in respect of a given Period, even if the net asset value decreases during the relevant observation period to the extent that the performance of the Sub-Fund would nevertheless exceed that of its Benchmark Index.
+A performance fee may be charged by the Management Company in respect of a given Period, even if the net asset value decreases during the relevant Observation Period to the extent that the performance of the Sub-Fund would nevertheless exceed that of its Benchmark Index.

-This Benchmark-based model has been applied since 1 January 2022 for the calculation of the performance fee.
+This Benchmark-based model has been applied since 1 January 2022 for the "Europe Small" and "France Small & Mid" Sub-Funds and from the launch date in 2024 for the "Europe Mid" Sub-Fund for the calculation of the performance fee.
 The performance reference period is set at five years (the "Reference Period").
-An annual outperformance fee will be payable to the Management Company only if the performance of the Sub-Fund exceeds the performance of the Benchmark Index to the extent that any potential underperformance of the Sub-Fund relative to the Benchmark Index during the preceding five years has been offset.
+An annual performance fee will be payable to the Management Company only if the Sub-Fund outperforms the Benchmark Index to the extent that any potential underperformance of the Sub-Fund relative to the Benchmark Index during the preceding five years has been offset.
 The crystallisation frequency is annual.
-For the Observation Periods between 1 January 2022 and 1 January 2027, the Reference Period must be calculated solely on the basis of the observation periods having expired since 1 January 2022.
+For the Observation Periods between 1 January 2022 and 1 January 2027 for the "Europe Small" and "France Small & Mid" Sub-Funds, the Reference Period must be calculated solely on the basis of the Observation Periods between the launch date and 1 January 2030 for the "Europe Mid" Sub-Fund, the Reference Period must be calculated solely on the basis of the Observation Periods having expired since the launch date.

-In the event of (i) outperformance of the Benchmark Index during the Observation Period and (ii) no negative performance to be offset over the applicable Reference Period, a performance fee will be paid.
+In the event of the Sub-Fund (i) outperforming the Benchmark Index during the Observation Period and (ii) no negative performance to be offset over the applicable Reference Period, a performance fee will be paid.